danielharrell/open-eyes-lect-2017-18/Open.md

 Nor do we need Hegel's tangled prose to prove the self absolute.
-Consider the demonstration, of sorts, in Eliot's *Middlemarch*.
-For it is hard to surpass her depiction of self-containment, or what Eliot calls egoism, that we readers know as Rosamond Vincy.
-It is equally hard to surpass Eliot's description of the ego's transcendence in this case, once Dorothea Brooke enters Rosamond's life, and becomes an object of her concern.
-But the image Eliot chooses for this transcendence, tellingly, is of a shipwrecked embrace between two selves, as if their selfhood made them the only beings in the world:
+Consider the demonstration, of sorts, in Eliot's *Middlemarch*, as we follow Rosamond Vincy through a life of self-regard, or what Eliot calls egoism, to a moment of self-release, where the ego is transcended, but in the shipwrecked embrace of another self, as if there were nothing but another self outside the self, making transcendence, in turn, a movement from self to self.

 > (797) Rosamond, taken hold of by an emotion stronger than her own---hurried along in a new movement which gave all things